 Before I started my PhD, I studied Physics and Astronomy for four years at the University of Durham.
 My MPhys project focused on the detectability of gases (and other spectroscopic features) in exoplanet atmospheres.
 In particular, I was interested in the use of KMOS for transmission spectroscopy.
 For this project I developed a model (in C) to estimate signal-to-noise ratios during transit observations for a large number of exoplanets in several optical bands.

-Since I moved to Scotland I have developed an enthusiasm for the outdoors; I greatly enjoy running (I recently ran my first marathon, in a terrible time of around 5 hours), cycling, hiking and camping.
+Since I moved to Scotland I have developed an enthusiasm for the outdoors; I greatly enjoy running, cycling, hiking and camping.